-Expand opportunities for small, women-owned and minority-owned businesses in Virginia through vendor outreach and training opportunities
+Expand opportunities for micro, small, women, minority, and service-disable veteran owned businesses in Virginia through establishing policies, vendor outreach, and training opportunities.

 Government and Citizens: Be recognized as the best-managed state in the nation.

 " Increase the utilization of eVA, electronic procurement, through education to both buyers and suppliers.